Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

         4. An easily distinguishable "Home" button sits at the bottom of the screen should the user wish to abort the game and return to the home page [View](./assets/images/testing/userstories/homebtn.png)
         5. At the end of the game, the end of game page is automatically opened and the user is urged to submit their name to be added to the scoreboard.
 [View](./assets/images/testing/userstories/endgame.png)

-    5. As a visiting user, I want to compete.
+    4. As a visiting user, I want to compete.

         1. On the home page, the user is first presented with a button labelled "How to play?"
 [View](./assets/images/testing/userstories/btnhowtoplay.png) which when clicked opens a modal with instructions [View](./assets/images/testing/userstories/modal.png)
         2. On the home page, the user is presented with a button labelled "Let's Play" which when clicked opens the game page [View](./assets/images/testing/userstories/btnletsplay.png)
         3. The game page loads questions automatically  [View](./assets/images/testing/userstories/play.png)
-        4. Correctly answered questions are noted in this manner [View](./assets/images/testing/userstories/correct.png) while incorrectly answered questions are noted in this manner [View](./assets/images/testing/userstories/incorrect.png)
+        4. Correctly answered questions are noted in [this](./assets/images/testing/userstories/correct.png) manner while incorrectly answered questions are noted in [this](./assets/images/testing/userstories/incorrect.png) manner.
         4. At the end of the game the user is prompted to enter their name and submit their score.
         5. Alternatively, the user can view the scoreboard or play again to improve their score.